 Try to get some information about the health-care system in the region to which you're going.
 If you need medical care, what will the facilities be like?
 How do you pay for it?
 What legal right do you have to medical services?
 How are patients treated in your host country?
 (In some countries, doctors welcome questions from patients, while in others, patients are merely expected to follow doctors' orders.)
-If you search through the CISI website or downloadable app, you can search for providers both for physical and mental health concerns.
+You can get a list of English-speaking doctors worldwide by contacting: